paulmrq/ArtBot-Twitter/README.md

 Reminder: This is a 1.0.0, the code is very simple but efficient.

 Some tasks for the future :
-- Host all the images on a database.
+- Host all images metadata on a database and the files on S3.

 ## Install venv with shell
 Run shell script on a machine with python already installed: